fuzzland/ityfuzz/README.md

 cargo build --release
 ```

-If you encounter any Z3 related errors, please refer to [this](#z3-installation-macos) section.

 You can enable certain debug gates in `Cargo.toml`

 `solc` is needed for compiling smart contracts.
 You can use `solc-select` tool to manage the version of `solc`.

 ### Run
 Compile Smart Contracts: